dillondoxey/vault-aws-workshop/docs/vault-6.md

 # Vault Policy CLI Commands
 * Vault policies can be added to a Vault server using Vault's CLI, UI, or API.
 * The command to add a policy with the CLI is `vault policy write`.
-* Here is a command that creates a policy called "lob-A-dept-1" from the HCL file "lob-A-dept-1-policy.hcl":<br>
+* Here is an example command that creates a policy called "lob-A-dept-1" from the HCL file "lob-A-dept-1-policy.hcl":<br>
 `vault policy write lob-A-dept-1 lob-A-dept-1-policy.hcl`
 * Here is a command that associates this policy with a Userpass user:<br>
 `vault write auth/userpass/users/joe/policies policies=lob-A-dept-1`